ssandrews/Smoldyn/docs/Smoldyn/SmoldynCodeDoc.rst

 Once configuring is complete, enter “make" (on Mac or Linux, or “msbuild smoldyn.sln /p:Configuration=Release” on Windows with MSVC).
 Hopefully, Smoldyn will build, again with build files being put into the cmake directory.
+For me, “make” often doesn’t work, because I get the error “ld: can’t write output file:
+../../../source/python/smoldyn/_smoldyn.cpython-39-darwin.so for
+architecture x86_64”.
+The solution is to run “sudo make” and enter a password because, for some reason, I don’t have the correct ownership permissions for my build directory.
+To help debug issues with the “make” step, try “make VERBOSE=1” to see what commands CMake is sending to the system.

-Smoldyn can be run at this point.
+Once the “make” step works, Smoldyn can be run.
 If you want to install, enter “sudo make install" and enter your password, to install Smoldyn to the usual place (/usr/local/bin on Linux and Mac systems).